Magpie (Mutehekau Shipu) Multi-Day Rafting Trip (Canada)

 DAY 7: MAGPIE RIVER (SEA KAYAKING / STAND-UP PADDLE BOARDING)/ SEPT-ILES

-This morning we paddle the sea kayaks or stand-up paddle boards down river, with currant for 4 miles to the takeout where we meet the van.
-In the afternoon, we arrive back to Sept Iles and check into the hotel.
+This morning we paddle the sea kayaks or stand-up paddle boards downriver, with the current for 4 miles to the takeout where we meet the van.
+In the afternoon, we arrive back in Sept Iles and check into the hotel.
 That evening we have a farewell dinner.

 DAY 8: SEPT ILES / MONTREAL / CONNECTING FLIGHTS

-After breakfast, we transfer by taxi (on our own) to the airport for the flight to Montreal and then on to our international flights.
+After breakfast on our own, we transfer by taxi (on our own) to the airport for the flight to Montreal and then on to our international flights.

-From the Northeastern and Southeastern U.S. and Europe the Magpie is faster and easier to reach than any multi-day western U.S. river like the Salmon or Colorado.
+From the Northeastern and Southeastern U.S. and Europe the Magpie is faster and easier to reach than any multi-day western U.S. river like the Middle Fork of the Salmon or Colorado.

 1) Fly to Montreal which has direct flights from many large U.S. cities.
-Arriving in Montreal, transfer to the 2 hour flight to Sept Ile arriving the evening before and spend the night in a hotel (on your own)
+Arriving in Montreal, transfer to the 2-hour flight to Sept Ile, arriving the evening before and spend the night in a hotel (on your own).
+It is also possible to fly into Sept Ile the morning the trip begins, but this is risky if there are delays with your flight.

-Catch the early morning flight up to Sept Iles and meet the group.
+Catch the afternoon flight to Sept Iles the day before the trip begins or the early morning flight to meet the group.

-(*Note: All flights from Montreal to Sept Iles have a short layover in Quebec City, so a stop over in Quebec City can be arranged through Air Canada at no additional charge)
+(*Note: Many flights from Montreal to Sept Iles have a short layover in Quebec City, so a stop over in Quebec City can be arranged through Air Canada at no additional charge)

-4) Fly into Montreal and rent a car and drive up to Sept Iles (8 hours).
-The southern route is relatively flat along the St. Lawrence River and involes taking an hour ferry.
-The northern route is spectacular with an impressive, mountainous coast line.
-There are whale watching tours offered near Tadoussac where the Saguenay River meets the St. Lawrence River.
-Both drives take you past (or through) Quebc City.
+4) Fly into Montreal, rent a car, and drive up to Sept Iles (8 hours).
+The southern route is relatively flat along the St. Lawrence River and involves taking an hour catamaran ferry.
+The northern route is beautiful with an impressive, mountainous coastline.
+There are whale watching tours offered near Tadoussac, where the Saguenay River meets the St. Lawrence River.
+Both drives take you past Quebec City.

-5) Drive to Sept Iles from New York: 15 hours, Boston: 13 hours, Washington D.C.
-23 hours, Chicago.
-Although it makes the drive a bit longer, it is possible to visit the spectacular Gaspe Peninsula and Nova Scotia on the drive.
+5) Drive to Sept Iles from the U.S. New York: 17 hours, Boston: 15 hours, Washington D.C.: 23 hours, Chicago: 23 hours.
+Although it makes the drive a bit longer, it is possible to visit the Gaspe Peninsula and Nova Scotia on the drive.

 Flight times to Montreal: